Greek leaders close to coalition, aim to ease bailout

 A relief rally on financial markets after Sunday's vote quickly fizzled out as it became clear that the New Democracy party of Antonis Samaras had failed to win a strong mandate to implement the big spending cuts and tax increases demanded by the European Union and the IMF under a bailout deal.

-Radical left-wing bloc SYRIZA and smaller parties opposed to the conditions attached to the 130 billion euro (104.6 billion pounds) bailout won around half the vote, though they took fewer seats in parliament because the electoral system rewards the first placed party disproportionately.
+Radical left-wing bloc SYRIZA and smaller parties opposed to the conditions attached to the 130 billion euro ($164 billion) bailout won around half the vote, though they took fewer seats in parliament because the electoral system rewards the first placed party disproportionately.

 Samaras received a mandate from the president to form a coalition, and a New Democracy source said the party expected to clinch a deal on Tuesday after Samaras met the third-placed PASOK Socialists and the small Democratic Left group.